 Preserving these records, yet making them available to the public, are competing demands.
 Archivists process the Presidential records – by inventorying them; putting them into special archival folders and boxes; and reviewing them for certain kinds of information that cannot be released to the public - before they become available to researchers.
 Researchers include students, historians, journalists, genealogists, or professional researchers who use the information to write books, research papers, or news stories.

 Not all Presidential records, however, are immediately available for research.
-Each Library follows laws and regulations that govern specifically when and how certain records are made available.
+Each Library follows laws and regulations governing specifically when and how certain records are made available.
 The Herbert Hoover through Jimmy Carter Presidential Libraries follow a deed of gift model, where the former President determines access to certain records.
 Prior to the passage of the 1978 Presidential Records Act (PRA), Presidential materials were seen as the property of the President, so NARA gained possession only through a deed from the President that contained guidance on access.
-From the Ronald Reagan Presidential Library forward, the PRA changed the fundamental disposition of Presidential materials, stating that any records created or received by the President as part of his constitutional, statutory, or ceremonial duties belong to the people, and therefore automatically come to NARA at the end of the administration.
-Under this law, however, the former President still retains privileges, including special access, the right to review materials slated for opening, and the ability to restrict access to certain categories of information for up to twelve years after he has left office.
+From the Ronald Reagan Presidential Library forward, the PRA changed the fundamental disposition of Presidential materials, stating that any records created or received by the President as part of his constitutional, statutory, or ceremonial duties belong to the people; and therefore, automatically come to NARA at the end of the administration.
+Under this law, however, the former President still retains privileges, including special access, the right to review materials slated for opening, and the ability to restrict access to certain categories of information for up to 12 years after leaving office.
 The PRA stipulates that records are closed for five years after the end of an administration, but after that time, are accessible through the Freedom of Information Act.
 During that initial five years, the records can be accessed only by the current President, the former President, the Congress, and the courts, under the special access terms of the PRA.
 For the archivists, the PRA provides guidance on restrictions that must be applied to the materials to protect matters, such as personal privacy and national security.
-It should be noted that Libraries covered by the PRA still have materials that are deeded.
-The President may deed over to NARA personal materials, such as pre and post-Presidential papers and political materials.
+Libraries covered by the PRA still have materials that are deeded.
+The President may deed over to NARA personal materials, such as pre- and post-Presidential papers and political materials.

 Therefore, materials at Presidential Libraries are covered either by a deed of gift or by the PRA.
 The Richard Nixon Presidential Library is an exception, as it is governed by the Presidential Recordings and Materials Preservation Act of 1974.